 - Daily charge or Standing charge – This is a charge set by your supplier which must be paid, regardless of your energy usage.
 This covers the cost involved in distributing and supplying energy to you, as well as maintaining the infrastructure required to do this.

-- Unit rates – there are three-time band periods in which these rates are split into; Red, Amber and Green.
-We use the time banding that is created by the regional distribution companies, these are different depending upon the company supplying that region.
+- Unit rates – There are three-time band periods in which these rates are split into; Red, Amber and Green.
+We use the time banding that is created by the regional distribution companies.
+These will differ depending upon the company supplying that region.